kaisi1996/inception/README.md

-*This project has been created as part of the 42 curriculum by kaisi1996.*
+*This project has been created as part of the 42 curriculum by aalkaisi.*

 # Inception